-The provision set aside in "Other provisions - Personnel expenses" refers to the accrual made against the probable request by INPS for contributions from the excess ceiling pursuant to Article 2, paragraph 18 of Law No. 335/1995, not paid by the Company for the years 2017 - 2020.
+It should be noted that during the month of June the Company paid the amounts set aside in "Other provisions - personnel expenses" for contributions from the maximum surplus pursuant to art.
+2, paragraph 18 of law 335/1995, not paid for the years 2017 - 2020.

-With reference to the disputes in which the Company is involved as defendant, also on the basis of the specific opinions provided by the legal defence attorneys, at the reporting date of the condensed interim financial statements, they were all assessed as having a "remote" risk of losing, except for two, as of explained below:
+With reference to the disputes in which the Company is involved as defendant, also on the basis of the specific opinions provided by the legal defence attorneys, at the reporting date of the half-yearly condensed financial statements, the same disputes were all assessed as having a "remote" risk of losing, except for two, as of explained below: